jpt1729/undercity-project/README.md

 3 of the Biggest Benefits:
 1. This small-screen device can fit in a pocket without a doubt.
-2. Lag is a thing of the past when using this device.
+2. On device poker simulation engine (check pokerlib.py)!
 3. You can attach it to a card so that opponents do not see this futuristic device

-Items:
+BOM:
-- 3d printed Case
+- 1x 3d printed Case
-- Orphius Pico
+- 1x Orphius Pico
-- 1.8 Inch TFT Display
+- 1x 1.8 Inch TFT Display
-- Jumper Cables
+- 12x Jumper Cables
-- EC11 Encoder
+- 1x EC11 Encoder
-- Bread Boards
+- 1x Bread Boards